 Mix some antibacterial soap with some water in a bucket.
 Use a sponge and a scrub brush to thoroughly remove the mold.
 A hose end sprayer filled with antibacterial soap works well on large outdoor surfaces such as patios and patio furniture.

 Mold grows where there is moisture.
-If you live in a humid or damp climate you may find it a constant battle to keep the mold from growing in your bathrooms, kitchen, windowsills, draperies, clothing, walls, or just about any surface that mold can adhere to.
+If you live in a humid or damp climate you may find it a constant battle to keep the mold from growing in your bathrooms (check for mold on the ceiling), kitchen, windowsills, draperies, clothing, walls, or just about any surface that mold can adhere to.
 Keeping your home dry and changing the humidity level in your home is the best method of removing mold from your home.
 In addition, cleaning the mold on a daily or weekly basis will keep it under control.

 According to the Centers for Disease Control, the best way to control mold in your house is to control moisture.
 Tips to controlling moisture in your home include: